 - 1. Remove the valve stem cap from the tire. - 2.
-Push the pressure gauge squarely onto the valve stem.
-Do not push too hard or force the valve stem sideways, or air will escape.
-If the hissing sound of air escaping from the tire is heard while checking the pressure, reposition the gauge to eliminate this leakage. - 3.
-Remove the gauge. - 4.
+Press the pressure gauge squarely onto the valve stem.
+Do not press too hard or force the valve stem sideways, or air will escape.
+If the hissing sound of air escaping from the tire is heard while checking the pressure, reposition the gauge to eliminate this leakage.

+- 3. Remove the gauge. - 4.
 Read the tire pressure on the gauge stem and compare it to the specification shown on the Tire and Loading Information label. - 5.
 Add air to the tire as needed.
-If too much air briefly with the tip of the gauge stem to release pressure.
-Recheck the pressure and add or release air as needed.

-- 6. Install the valve stem cap. - 7.
+If too much air is added, press the core of the valve stem briefly with the tip of the gauge stem to release pressure.
+Recheck the pressure and add or release air as needed. - 6.
+Install the valve stem cap. - 7.
 Check the pressure of all other tires, including the spare.

-Size Cold Tire Infla- tion Pressure

-Front Original P235/65R18 230 kPa

-Tire 104T 33 psi

-Rear Original P235/65R18 230 kPa

-Tire 104T 33 psi

-Spare Tire T165/90D18 107M 420 kPa 60 psi
+Size Cold Tire Inflation Pressure Front Original Tire P235/65R18 104T 230 kPa 33 psi Rear Original Tire P235/65R18 104T 230 kPa 33 psi Spare Tire T165/90D18 107M 420 kPa 60 psi